awmly/stan-cli/README.md

 `stan update` - This will update `./stan-cli` with the latest version from this repo.
 Note - this will overwrite any custom methods you have added to the current project.

 ##### Update - Global (L/R)
 `stan update global` - This will update `/usr/bin/stan` with the latest version from this repo.
+Requires su permissions.

 ### Local Commands